 Entertainment naturally orients around the majority, where the assumption is that more eyeballs net more ratings, reviews, and engagement.
 This ignores any subgroup that falls outside the obvious majority, even when this subgroup represents enormous spending potential.
 Companies like Blacktag aim to create a destination for Black creators and audiences with original programming and own the $10 billion lost each year due to the lack of Black representation.
 Just Women’s Sports is addressing the dramatic increase in viewership of women’s sports despite only 4% of coverage and limited investment.

 Ethnic cuisines have long been relegated to the back of the many supermarkets, where just a single aisle is designed to support almost an entire globe of different cuisines.
 On top of this, the brands frequently featured in these aisles typically lack cultural integrity.

 Like in finance, COVID has created a spotlight for the discrimination that permeates our healthcare system and results in lower standards of care.
-A May 2020 study estimated that in the U.S., Black people were ~3.6 more likely to die from than white people.
-29% of transgender people that healthcare providers have refused to see them because of their gender identity.
-Women remain 50-75% more likely than men to have an because of their exclusion from or underrepresentation in clinical trials.
+A May 2020 study estimated that in the U.S., Black people were ~3.6 more likely to die from COVID-19 than white people.
+29% of transgender people report that healthcare providers have refused to see them because of their gender identity.
+Women remain 50-75% more likely than men to have an adverse drug reaction because of their exclusion from or underrepresentation in clinical trials.